Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

 Mark Steinberg, co-founder and joint CEO, MARCOL

-Terence and I worked together as partners for 46 years from 1976 until he passed away.
-There was a substantial age difference between us – about 25 years – but that never mattered.
+Terence and I worked together as partners for 46 years, from 1976 until he passed away.
+Despite the 25-year age difference between us, it never mattered.
 It just worked.
-Having faith in each other and having trust in each other was fundamental to a relationship which lasted over 40 years, longer than most people’s marriages.
-When a business relationship lasts that long, you know how to finish each other’s sentences, and you know what your partner is thinking.
-In meetings, you intuit who should take the lead.
-Our roles were very merged together.
-I tended to deal with more of the financial side – the fundraising and the debt-raising.
-But strategically we worked very closely.
+Trust and faith in each other were the foundation of our relationship, which lasted longer than most marriages.
+When a business relationship lasts that long, you can finish each other’s sentences and know what your partner is thinking.
+In meetings, we naturally knew who should take the lead.
+Our roles were very merged.
+I handled more of the financial side, including fundraising and debt-raising, but we worked closely together on strategy.

-In 1976, we bought a ten-year lease on a property – a stone’s throw from the offices we still have today.
-That was £10,000 and it was the start of MARCOL: the name was made up of part of my first name and part of his second name.
-We worked from his dining room table to begin with and then from a basement windowless room in South Audley Street.
-We had a part-time secretary coming in and working with us and we built the business up, literally from zero, working with The Portman Estate.
-We had no capital but we were tenacious.
-Soon we were working with other estates like Cadogan, Eton College and Grosvenor.
+In 1976, we secured a ten-year lease on a property just a stone’s throw from the offices we still have today.
+The lease cost £10,000 and marked the start of MARCOL.
+The name combined part of my first name and part of his second name.
+We began by working from his dining room table and then moved to a basement office without windows on South Audley Street.
+With the help of a part-time secretary, we built the business from the ground up, starting with The Portman Estate.
+We had no capital, but our tenacity kept us going.
+Soon, we were working with other estates like Cadogan, Eton College, and Grosvenor.

-Over 40 plus years, MARCOL grew from nothing into quite a substantial pan-European operation that wasn’t just real estate in the latter years: we went from being a small residential real estate developer to being commercial as well.
-In time, it grew beyond London across the UK.
-We went into Europe and invested in Germany, Poland, Romania, France, the Czech Republic, Hungary.
-Soon we were involved also in operational businesses with real estate foundations such as hotels.
+Over the next 40-plus years, MARCOL grew from nothing into a substantial pan-European operation.
+It evolved from a small residential real estate developer into a commercial enterprise as well.
+Eventually, it expanded beyond London to the rest of the UK and into Europe, with investments in Germany, Poland, Romania, France, the Czech Republic, and Hungary.
+We also became involved in operational businesses with real estate foundations, such as hotels.

 Terence was intensely private, but charismatic, a maverick, a lateral thinker.
 He had very strong views about how he saw things.
 He had very leftfield views that really added a lot of gravy and sauce to what might otherwise would have been quite straightforward.
 There was nothing linear about him.
 You’d go into a meeting with him with other people and he would come from a complete tangent, and confuse them to begin with – but by the end of it they had bought into the idea.